Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Lectures/Algorithm Lectures.md

 - IF p is equal to np, what does that mean?
 	- all those difficult problems can be solved in polynomial time

-R is NP-hard if L
+R is NP-hard if Left to the Righ for all L in NP

+R is NP-complete if it is both NP-hard and in NP